Deepan-Karmakar/p5.js-tutorial/Frequently-Asked-Questions.md

 ### Why can't I assign variables using p5 functions and variables before `setup()`?

-In global mode, p5 variable and function names are not available outside `setup()`, `draw()`, `mousePressed()`, etc. (Except in the case where they are placed inside functions that are called by one of these methods.)
+Well, technically, you can by using on-demand global mode.
+But that's a less common use of p5, so we'll explain that later and talk about the more common case first.
+In regular global mode, p5 variable and function names are not available outside `setup()`, `draw()`, `mousePressed()`, etc. (Except in the case where they are placed inside functions that are called by one of these methods.)
 What this means is that when declaring variables before `setup()`, you will need to assign them values inside `setup()` if you wish to use p5 functions.
 For example:

 ```javascript
 var n;